akhmeed19/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 ![ Wave Snapshot](https://raw.githubusercontent.com/akhmeed19/solutions_repo/refs/heads/main/docs/_pics/Waves/Problem1/Wave%20Snapshot.png)

 **Explanation:**
-The snapshot shows the instantaneous displacement of the wave field at \( t = 0 \) for a triangular configuration.
+The snapshot shows the instantaneous displacement of the wave field at $t = 0$ for a triangular configuration.
 The contour plot clearly illustrates areas where wave amplitudes reinforce (constructive interference) and cancel (destructive interference).
 The red markers denote the positions of the sources, and the dashed line outlines the triangular boundary.

 ### 2. Intensity Map